Sports Betting Systems

 Paroli Formula

-You continue betting double after wins until you hit 3 in a row.
-The only problem with this system is that it’s hard to hit 3 successful bets in sports betting, let alone do it all the time.
-If everything is streaking your way, it will be successful.
-However, it’s not the most precise or reliable betting system, so it won’t always work in your favour.
+The only problem with this system is that it’s hard to consistently hit 3 successful wagers in sports.
+It’s not the most precise or reliable betting system, so it won’t always work in your favor.

 Parlay System